kign/c4wa/etc/doc/language.md

 One peculiarity of `c4wa` is that expression `&a[1]` is interpreted as `(&a)[1]` and not `&(a[1])` as it should.
 This is related to left recursion in Antlr4, and I haven't been able to solve this yet without significant changes to the grammar.
-For any practical use, this is hardly a problem, you can always use parenthesis or simply replace this expression with `a + 1`, which is what it is.
+For practical use, this is hardly a problem, you can always use parenthesis or simply replace this expression with `a + 1`, which is what it is anyway.

 ### Memory functions